 The sky blue shirt made by Frank Foster picks up the blue windowpane in the suit.
 The shirt has a point collar and single-button barrel cuffs.
 The navy knitted tie has a soft, dull look with slight pilling that would suggest wool as opposed to the standard silk.
 The shoes are black.

 George Lazenby is the only Bond to have the distinction of wearing a ruffled-front dress shirt.
 And he wears not one but two in On Her Majesty’s Secret Service.
-Roger Moore can be seen in a ruffled-front dress shirt in The Persuaders, and he wore one for some promo shots for Live and Let Die under a very nice double-breasted dinner suit, but Moore never actually wore one in a Bond film.
+Roger Moore can be seen in a ruffled-front dress shirt in The Persuaders, and he wore one in some production stills for Live and Let Die under a very nice double-breasted dinner suit, but Moore never actually wore one in a Bond film.
 Moore and Lazenby used the same shirtmaker, Frank Foster, and he made their ruffled-front shirts.
-The dress shirts both have a point collar, double cuffs and mother-of-pearl buttons down the front placket.
+Lazenby’s dress shirts both have a point collar, double cuffs and mother-of-pearl buttons down the front placket.
 The backs are darted and the shirts fit very close around the waist.
 Apart from his brown casual outfit, the ruffles are the only part of George Lazenby’s wardrobe that looks dated today.